 You can use the Clients menu item to monitor all the clients that are connected to your Hazelcast cluster.
-Currently only the Java clients can be monitored.

 As a prerequisite, you need to enable the client statistics before starting your clients.
-This can be done by setting the hazelcast.client.statistics.enabled system property to true.
-Please see the System Properties section in the Hazelcast IMDG Reference Manual for more information.
+This can be done by setting the hazelcast.client.statistics.enabled system property to true on the client.
+Please see the Client System Properties section in the Hazelcast IMDG Reference Manual for more information.
 After you enable the client statistics, you can monitor your clients using Hazelcast Management Center.